queryluke/masseffect-5e-data/data/class-features/tech-armor.md

 are lost first, and any leftover damage carries over to your shields and/or normal hit points.
 Tech armor lasts 1 minute or until it has 0 hit points remaining.

 While tech armor is active, you can use your action to overload it.
-Each creature within 4m must make a Constitution saving throw.
+Each creature within <me-distance length="10" /> must make a Constitution saving throw.
 On a failed save, a creature takes force damage equal to the remaining hit points of your tech armor, or half as much on a successful one.